Civil Legal Aid

 Northwest Justice Project (NJP) CLEAR Hotline

 Washington’s toll-free, centralized intake, advice, and referral service for low-income people seeking free legal assistance with civil legal problems.
-Services are generally limited to problems that affect basic needs such as housing, income, medical care, and family safety.
+Services are generally limited to issues that affect basic needs such as housing, income, medical care, and family safety.
+Learn more>

 Consumer Financial Protection Bureau (CFPB)